Inclusive Web Design

-Ikea still have not made any changes to their site despite promising to do so.
+Ikea still has not made any changes to their site despite promising to do so.
 This is what the chart looks like for a person who is red-green colourblind (Protanopia) according to the Cobis – Color Blindness Simulator.
 There is very little contrast between the top colour and the bottom colour.

-Some people consider that the reason for making a site accessible is to prevent a law suit.
-In fact the only company successfully sued for accessibility issues was the Sydney Olympics Website in 2000.
+Some people consider that the reason for making a site accessible is to prevent a lawsuit.
+In fact, the only company successfully sued for accessibility issues was the Sydney Olympics Website in 2000.
 You can read more about this case at the W3C Web Accessibility Website.

 A site that is accessible to assistive devices such as screen readers is also accessible to search engine spiders and will be considered favourably by search engines.

 Technology that was originally created to meet a specific need of a person with a disability has flowed on to benefit the general public.
-For example Apple introduced siri to its iPads and iPhones developed from technology to aid blind users.
+For example, Apple introduced Siri to its iPads and iPhones developed from technology to aid blind users.